Predicting Human Perceptions of Robot Performance During Navigation Tasks: Data Collection with SEAN and VR

 Unbeknownst to the participants, the robot switched to \textit{Nav-Stack} behavior after \textit{Spinning} or \textit{Wrong-Way} during navigation.
 It randomly switched to \textit{Spinning} or \textit{Wrong-Way} after finishing \textit{Nav-Stack}.
-The design was intended to maintain a consistent rate of sub-optimal behavior and avoid user boredom or significant confusion.
-We expected the behaviors to elicit both positive and negative views of the robot.
+The design was intended to maintain a consistent rate of sub-optimal behavior and avoid user boredom or significant confusion, which can be caused by more stochastic behavior patterns that are hard for participants to reason about.
+We expected the behaviors to elicit both positive and negative views of the robot, leading to a large variety of non-verbal reactions and \thrirevision{perceptions} of robot performance.

-\textbf{Impressions of Robot Performance:} During a navigation task, we paused the interaction at 4 seconds \textit{before}, and at 8 seconds \textit{after} the robot switched between behaviors.
+\textbf{\thrirevision{Perceptions} of Robot Performance:} During a navigation task, we paused the interaction at 4 seconds \textit{before}, and at 8 seconds \textit{after} the robot switched between behaviors.
 The elapsed time for the latter pause was longer in order to give people enough time to experience the latest robot behavior.

-As shown in the supplementary video, impressions of robot performance were provided through an interface embedded in the simulation.
-The interface asked the participants to indicate their impression about the robot’s most recent performance in regard to: 1) \textit{``how competent was the robot at navigating,''} 2) \textit{``how surprising was the robot’s navigation behavior,''} and 3) \textit{``how clear were the robot’s intentions during navigation.''} Participants provided ratings for these three dimensions of robot performance on a 5-point Likert responding format, e.g., with 1 being ``incompetent'', 2 being ``somewhat incompetent'', 3 being ``neither competent nor incompetent'', 4 being ``somewhat competent'', and 5 being ``competent''.
+As shown in the supplementary video, \thrirevision{perceptions} of robot performance were provided through an interface embedded in the simulation.
+The interface asked the participants to indicate their \thrirevision{perceptions} about the robot’s most recent performance in regard to: 1) \textit{``how competent was the robot at navigating,''} 2) \textit{``how surprising was the robot’s navigation behavior,''} and 3) \textit{``how clear were the robot’s intentions during navigation.''} Participants provided ratings for these three dimensions of robot performance on a 5-point Likert responding format, e.g., with 1 being ``incompetent'', 2 being ``somewhat incompetent'', 3 being ``neither competent nor incompetent'', 4 being ``somewhat competent'', and 5 being ``competent''.